thewtex/cv/mccormick_cv.rst

 • Moderator/Panelist.
 • http://insight.org/

-IEEE Student Member.
+IEEE Member.

 SciPy: Scientific Computing With Python International Conference.
 Program Committee Co-chair.
 2012 and 2013.
+Birds of a Feather Committee Chair, 2014.
+Vision, Visualization, and Imaging Symposium Chair, 2014.

 UW-Madison The Hacker Within.
 A peer-teaching group whose purpose is to provide non-computer scientists with the practical skills required to perform research.